DWI/DUI Defense Trustworthy Guidance From Start to Finish

 What is New York’s Implied Consent Law?

-In the state of New York, when you are driving a car you have given your "implied consent" to a breathe or chemical test if you are pulled over for a suspected DUI.
-You do have the right to refuse these but this will lead to an automatic license suspension
+In New York, when you are driving a car, you have given your "implied consent" to a breath or chemical test if you are pulled over for a suspected DWI.
+You have the right to refuse these, which will lead to an automatic license suspension.

-When it comes to handling these situations on your own, there are many people that would just prefer to get past these moments as soon as possible.
-This is why there are many DUI and DWI cases that do not go to jury trial—because the alleged criminals are quick to plead guilty and suffer the consequences.
-However, it is important to keep in mind that there are many key reasons to use a legal team to fight the case in court.
+When handling these situations alone, many prefer to get past these moments as soon as possible.
+This is why many DUI and DWI cases do not go to jury trial—because the alleged criminals are quick to plead guilty and suffer the consequences.
+However, it is important to remember that many key reasons exist to use a legal team to fight the case in court.

-What to Do After Being Arrested for DUI?
+What to Do After Being Arrested for DWI?

-If you have been arrested for a DWI in New York, then you are more than likely wondering what happens next.
+If you have been arrested for a DWI in New York, you are likely wondering what happens next.
 What will happen to your vehicle, your driver's license, your job, and (more importantly) your permanent criminal record?

-Keep in mind that you only have a short period of time from the arrest date to successfully fight in order to retain your driver's license at the scheduled administrative license hearing.
+Remember that you only have a short period from the arrest date to successfully fight to retain your driver's license at the scheduled administrative license hearing.
 Otherwise, your license could automatically become suspended.
-It can even be revoked completely during the arraignment process if you refuse to take the required breath analyzer test during the actual arrest.
+It can even be revoked completely during the arraignment process if you refuse to take the required breath analyzer test during the arrest.
 The refusal hearing will be scheduled and hosted at the Department of Motor Vehicles within less than 15 days.

-In order to work your way through these obstacles, it is essential to have an experienced DWI and DUI defense attorney that is skilled and experienced to effectively fight for your rights.
+To work through these obstacles, it is essential to have an experienced Brooklyn DWI attorney who is skilled and experienced to fight for your rights effectively.

-For many people, getting arrested for a DUI is the first time they have ever faced the criminal justice system.
-You may not be aware of all your legal rights and options, as well as the pitfalls of the legal process.
-That is why you should hire an experienced DUI defense attorney to protect your rights and freedom, as well as obtain a favorable result in court on your behalf.
+For many people, getting arrested for a DWI is the first time they have faced the criminal justice system.
+You may not be aware of all your legal rights and options and the pitfalls of the legal process.
+That is why you should hire an experienced Brooklyn DWI attorney to protect your rights and freedom and obtain a favorable result in court on your behalf.

-The following are several benefits to hiring a Brooklyn DUI attorney immediately after your arrest:
+The following are several benefits to hiring a Brooklyn DWI lawyer immediately after your arrest:

 • Investigate your arrest, analyze evidence, and determine if law enforcement officials violated your rights or find any weaknesses in the prosecution’s case